JoaoRodrigues/interfacea/CONTRIBUTING.rst

 These pipelines are controlled by the :code:`azure-pipelines.yml` file, as well as its dependencies in the :code:`ci/` folder.
-By default, we run builds and the testing framework against several versions of Python - using tox - and all three major OSes (Windows, Mac OSX, and Linux).
+By default, we run builds and the testing framework against multiple version of Python and all three major OSes (Windows, Mac OSX, and Linux).

 As with the rest of the library, we welcome pull requests that improve or correct our continuous integration practices!